 When you trade in your car, the dealership has a couple of choices.
 It can either pay to re-condition your car and put it up for sale on its own lot, or it can put it up for auction, where it will be bought by another dealership.
 Dealers can maximize their profit by selling a car themselves, but only if they’re confident the car will sell quickly.
 Less desirable cars are more often destined for the auction block.

-Companies like Kelley Blue Book have made waves lately with products like “Instant Cash Offer.”
+Companies like Kelley Blue Book and Edmunds have made waves lately with products like “Instant Cash Offer.”
 In essence, an individual can input some details about their car, and KBB will spit out an instant valuation.
-The shopper can then take their car to a dealership that, after verifying the vehicle’s features and condition, will agree to pay the stated amount.
+The shopper can then take a printout of the valuation to a dealership that, after verifying the vehicle’s features and condition and submitting it to a test drive, will agree to pay the stated amount.

 Kelley Blue Book is able to do this because its parent company, Cox Automotive, also owns Manheim Auctions, and Manheim will purchase the vehicle from the dealership after you’ve traded it in.
 Basically, Manheim’s expansive trough of data allows the company to predict the auction value of a car, and then it’s just a risk-analysis exercise from there.